 How can we transform New College from what it is now, a top-ranked public liberal arts college, into a truly exceptional, national institution?

-Growth will allow New College to increase its four-year graduation rate to more than 80 percent, competitive with the very best universities in the country.
-It will provide more interns and graduates to stoke the local economy and will further increase New College’s throughput as a critical pipeline for Florida’s scientists, researchers, and academics.
+By substantially growing our student enrollment with the concomitant investment of financial and human resources, New College seeks to increase its four-year graduation rate to more than 80 percent, competitive with the very best universities in the country.
+A larger student body will provide more interns and graduates to stoke the local economy and will further increase New College’s throughput as a critical pipeline for Florida’s scientists, researchers, and academics.
 State support of New College growth will allow New College and its neighboring institutions to propel the Sarasota-Manatee region into one of the nation’s most creative scientific, artistic, and entrepreneurial centers.
-See growth plan history.

 New College is a “shining star” among colleges, with a record comparable to national and private institutions.
 With high ranks and outstanding performance, 15 percent of graduates go on to Ph.D.s in science, math, and engineering — the third-highest in the U.S. We provide a great education at a low cost (less than $8,000 a year in-state) and students incur little debt, making it a boon for low-income families; 30 percent receive Pell Grants.
 Planning for new residence halls has begun and construction will likely begin in 2019-2020.

-Growth will propel New College into the Top 25 nationally:
+Growth will propel New College into the Top 20 liberal arts colleges nationally:

 The proposal developed calls for a five-year expansion that will see an increase in enrollment of 50 percent, from 800 to 1,200 students, along with the necessary hiring of additional faculty and staff.Read More